apakhbari/CheatSheets/Monitoring/Zabbix/zabbix_course.md

 # Session 5
 - Discovery has two methods:
 1. bottom up: Monitoring server does not need to know things about its components since components introduce themselves.
-In low level discovery (LLD) you can fine tune what needs to be monitored where as in
+In low level discovery (LLD) you can fine tune what needs to be monitored where as in top down approach there is a template that applies for all hosts
 2. top down: You need to be sure about your network, in zabbix only works for active agent (for example snmp does not work on it)

 ---